 At Shanahan Family Law, we understand the complexities and challenges that can arise in family law matters.
 While we are dedicated to offering insights and information to support you, it’s important to clarify that we do not provide legal aid services.
 We recommend contacting Legal Aid Queensland to find a suitable lawyer if you require legal aid.
 Our primary goal is to give you valuable knowledge to navigate your family law journey.

-Finding a Legal Aid Family Lawyer on the Sunshine Coast can be overwhelming.
-For those that are already feeling the financial pressures of an unplanned baby, recent separation or divorce legal aid is a lifeline that can help.
-Sunshine Coast Family Law legal aid is there to help people with their family law matters in tough times.
-Legal Aid Queensland provides access to justice for disadvantaged Queenslanders in the areas of family, civil and criminal law – subject to means, merits, and guidelines tests.
+For those already feeling the financial pressures of an unplanned baby, recent separation, or divorce, legal aid is a lifeline that can help.
+Sunshine Coast family law legal aid is there to help people with their family law matters in tough times.
+Legal Aid Queensland provides access to justice for disadvantaged Queenslanders in family, civil and criminal law areas subject to means, merits, and guidelines tests.

-Legal Aid is free legal assistance provided by the government.
-It provides access to legal services for low to middle-income people who are unable to afford or access it otherwise.
+Legal aid is free legal assistance provided by the government.
+It provides access to legal services for low to middle-income people who cannot afford or access it otherwise.
 There is a legal aid commission in every state and territory in Australia.

-Legal Aid Family Lawyer Maroochydore supporting you in tough times
+Legal Aid Family Lawyer Maroochydore is supporting you in tough times

 Legal Aid Factsheets

-Legal Aid Queensland provides a number of resources and factsheets.
+Legal Aid Queensland provides many resources and factsheets.

+The Australian Government Department of Social Services and Family Support has funded Legal Aid Queensland since 1993.
+The Legal Aid Queensland website contains a range of information on legal aid, including the Legal Aid Factsheets and other information about the legal aid system.
 They are available in both hard copy and online.
-The Legal Aid Queensland website contains a range of information on legal aid, including the Legal Aid Factsheets and other information about the legal aid system.
-Legal Aid Queensland has been funded by the Australian Government Department of Social Services and Family Support since 1993.